LimingXLiming/JiangLiming/_pages/Research.md

 image: research.png
 ---

 Essentially, we are working on one topic: “structures in fire”.
-Separately speaking, we need to think about ‘What will structures be in future?’ and ‘How to respond the evolving fire safety challenges’.
+Separately speaking, we need to think about ‘What will structures be in future?’ and ‘How to tackle the evolving fire safety challenges’.

 ## What will structures be in future?
 #### Elegantly Designed and Constructed Structures